Application Opens February 24, 2020

 Located at the Chicago Artists Coalition’s brand new 6,700-square-foot facility in the vibrant Kinzie Industrial Corridor, BOLT provides workspace, creative community, exhibition opportunities and professional development for Chicago-based, contemporary artists.

-As a commitment to equity, inclusivity and accessibility, CAC has eliminated studio fees for BOLT Residency, as of 2018, in an effort to reduce barriers to application and participation.
-Please note: a refundable security deposit $250 will be required to confirm your participation.
+As a commitment to equity, inclusivity and accessibility, in 2018, CAC eliminated studio fees, in an effort to reduce barriers to application and participation.
+Please note: a refundable security deposit of $250 will be required to confirm your participation.

 - BOLT is open to visual, performance, sound, or interdisciplinary artists based in the city of Chicago.